Women's rights in Saudi Arabia: Domestic violence

 In 2004, a popular television presenter, Rania al-Baz, was severely beaten by her husband.
 Photographs of her "bruised and swollen face" were published in the press.
 Her case brought light to domestic violence in Saudi Arabia.
-According to Al-Baz, her husband beat her after she answered the phone without his permission; he said he intended to kill her.
+According to Al-Baz, her husband beat her after she answered the phone without his permission, and he said he intended to kill her.

 State data, published in 2012, estimated that between 16 and 50% of married Saudi women suffer intimate partner violence.
 Domestic violence against women and children was not seen as a crime in Saudi Arabia until 2013.
-In 2008, the Prime Minister ordered that "social protection units", the Kingdom's version of women's shelters, be expanded.
+In 2008, the Prime Minister ordered that "social protection units," the Kingdom's version of women's shelters, be expanded.
 That year, the Prime Minister also ordered the government to draft a national strategy to deal with domestic violence.
 Some Saudi royal foundations, such as the King Abdulaziz Center for National Dialogue and the King Khalid Foundation, have also led education and awareness efforts against domestic violence.
 Five years later, Saudi Arabia launched its first major effort against domestic violence: the "No More Abuse" ad campaign.

-In August 2013, following a Twitter campaign, the Saudi cabinet approved a law making domestic violence a criminal offense for the first time.
+In August 2013, following a Twitter campaign, the Saudi cabinet approved a law that made domestic violence a criminal offense for the first time.
 The law calls for a punishment of up to a year in prison and a fine of up to 50,000 riyals (US$13,000), with doubled maximum punishments for repeat offenders.
 The law criminalizes psychological and sexual abuse, as well as physical abuse.
 It also includes a provision obliging employees to report instances of abuse in the workplace to their employer.
 Saudi women's rights activist Suad Abu Dayyeh welcomed the new laws, although she believed law enforcement would need training on domestic abuse.
 She also said that, given the tradition of male guardianship, the law would be difficult to enforce.